 - Oversize storage area to account for increased precipitation.
 Winston (2016) recommends oversizing by 33-45% for bioretention in northern Ohio.
 Oversizing can also be accomplished by reducing loading to individual bioretention practices. (, , , , , )

 - Utilize native, perennial vegetation, including shrubs and trees if space allows.
-For more information, see Minnesota plant lists.
+Select trees for specific habitat characteristics.
+For more information, see Minnesota plant lists and (Miller (accessed July 6, 2022)).

 - Evaluate adjacent plant communities for compatibility with proposed bioretention area species.
 Identify nearby vegetated areas that are dominated by nonnative invasive species.